OpenSourceEconomics/ekw-data/README.rst

 EKW data
 ********

 We maintain several benchmarking datasets for Eckstein-Keane-Wolpin models.
-They allow us to quickly assess the fruitfulness of possible improvements to the underlying economic model or its computational implementation.
+They allow us to quickly assess the fruitfulness of possible improvements to the underlying economic model or its computational implementation in a well-known and empirically motivated setting.

 Career decisions data
 *********************